2026-27 Course Catalog

 Hallmark Art Intensive

-In this rigorous, year-long course, students from different studio disciplines, including ceramics, photography, and painting and drawing, learn how to create concept-driven work and engage in sustained inquiry.
+In this rigorous, yearlong course, students from different studio disciplines, including ceramics, photography, and painting and drawing, learn how to create concept-driven work and engage in sustained inquiry.
 The students will engage as a group to offer support, ideas, and feedback on work in process.
-At the course mid-way point, each student is tasked with pulling together a “Review Board” — a team of people from whom they would like artistic advice.
-The student presents their current work, and the Review Board gives them recommendations on future exploration of materials and themes.
-Students will culminate the year by curating a solo show featuring 10-15 pieces reflecting their voice and growth as an artist.
+At the course mid-way point, each student is tasked with creating a “Review Board” — a team of people from whom they would like artistic advice.
+The student presents their current work and then the Review Board gives them recommendations on future exploration of materials and themes.
+Students will culminate the year by curating a solo show featuring 10-15 pieces that reflect their voice and growth as an artist.
 There are bi-weekly deadlines for assignments.
 All of the work from this course is ideal for a portfolio for the college admission process.

-Prerequisite: Two previous credits in Expressive Arts; Hallmark application and department approval
+Prerequisite: Two previous credits in Expressive Arts; Requires Hallmark application and department approval

 Grade Level: 11-12